Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 - https://en.wikipedia.org/wiki/List_of_Doom_ports ;

+Here is some examples of Nintendo Devices where you can play Doom on it:

-Nintendo Officials and Unofficials Doom sources ports as homebrews .
+Nintendo Officials and Unofficials Doom sources ports as homebrews.

 Super Nintendo Entertainment System (SNES)
 ------------------------------------------